skrysmanski/AppMotor/src/AppMotor.CliApp/CommandLine/README.md

 }
 ```

-The same application can be written as an application with a command:
+The same application can be written as an application with a command (with `CliApplicationWithCommand`):

 ```c#
 internal sealed class MoveCommand : CliCommand